muckele/ride-and-fly-front-end/README.md

 ![Alt Text](./public/images/Unit%202.png)

 *Ride & FLy* is your hassel-free solution to rider and share your way to airport.
-This is the app where you can share your journey and fun with fellow buddies as well as the expense.
+This is the app where you can share your journey and fun with fellow buddies as well as the expenses.

-So what inspires us to build *Ride & Fly* is that avid travellers, we are tired of the stress and expenses of getting to the aitport.
-So say good bye to the days of costly cab rides and cumbersome luggae struggles. *Ride & FLy* will address the failed promise from copmanies like Uber and Lyft where there would be fewer cars on the road, namely fewer carbon emission and fewer car crashes.
+What inspires us to build *Ride & Fly* is that as avid travelers, we are tired of the stress and expenses of getting to the aitport.
+So say good bye to the days of costly cab rides and cumbersome luggae struggles. *Ride & FLy* will address the failed promise from copmanies like Uber and Lyft, where there would be fewer cars on the road, namely fewer carbon emission and fewer car crashes.

 ## **[Trello Board](https://trello.com/b/nWhXMytP/ride-and-fly)**